|

 Tattooing is a team sport.

 It takes two people to make a good tattoo; the client and the artist.
 You don’t need to be friends, or have anything in common for that matter; only a willingness to pursue a shared goal and the ability to listen.
 It’s a dance.
 The tattooer leads the dance, but both parties are active participants.
 I am beyond grateful to have so many return clients that stick with me through the years.
 It’s the ultimate compliment, really.
 To have the opportunity to create real working relationships with people.
 To foster trust and thereby stronger work.
 And to make cool tattoos on cool people.
 Quite a number of my clients have been working with me for well over a decade now.
 There are many individuals, but also couples and even whole families who work with me on a regular basis.
 I have so much gratitude for these relationships and am excited to build new connections with future clients.
 Much gratitude.
 Thank you.
+Collecting healed photographs of my work has always been something I value and enjoy doing.

 I feel strongly that a tattoo doesn't really look "done" until a few months after its completion; at which point it's settled into the skin and the client has had a chance to wear it.
 Once a tattoo has been lived in for awhile, it takes on the energy of the wearer and it just feels different.
 It's a part of them and their story.
 Plus, on a more superficial level, I simply like the look of healed black and grey tattoo work.
 The shading softens, black appears less dark and takes a more organic feel, and the skin is free of any irritation associated with the application and healing process.
 Got a healed tattoo from me?
 Always feel free to reach out!
 I'd love to grab healed photographs.
 Rebekka and I recently finished up her second sleeve.
 The first (comprised of floral, geometric elements, and an anatomical heart) was completed 5 years ago in 2019.
 The most recent was completed over the course of a five months starting in late 2023.